wyc1997/BioFace_pytorch/README.md

 * Seemed to flipped melanin map and heamoglobin map in the bio to physical model given the output result.
 * Can be trained more but due to limited time and computation resources it didn't happen.

+### Citation

+This work is based on the paper "BioFaceNet: Deep Biophysical Face Image Interpretation".
+The original implementation in github can be found [here](https://github.com/ssma502/BioFaces)